Brendan McKay (baseball): Professional career

-Major leagues

 On June 28, 2019, the Rays selected McKay's contract and promoted him to the major leagues.
 In his major league debut against the Texas Rangers the next day, McKay took a perfect game into the sixth inning.
 He pitched six innings in the process allowing two base runners.
 He made his debut as a batter on July 1 against the Baltimore Orioles, going 0-for-4 as the Rays' designated hitter.
-He was sent down to AAA over the All-Star break but recalled on July 13, 2019, as the 26th man during a double header against the Orioles.
+He was sent down to Triple–A over the All-Star break but recalled on July 13, 2019, as the 26th man during a double header against the Orioles.
 McKay hit his first Major League home run against Trevor Kelley of the Boston Red Sox on September 22.

 McKay missed the beginning of the 2020 season after testing positive for COVID-19.
 He began working out again on August 11, but was shut down soon after with shoulder tightness.
 On August 18, the Rays announced McKay required left shoulder surgery and would miss the entire 2020 season.
 McKay returned in 2021, starting seven games as a pitcher, three with the rookie-level Florida Complex League Rays and four with the Durham Bulls.
 Overall, he had a 7.82 ERA while striking out 13 batters in 12 2/3 innings.
 On November 23, 2021, McKay underwent surgery for thoracic outlet syndrome (TOS).

 McKay underwent Tommy John surgery in September 2022, after suffering a UCL injury while pitching with the Bulls in July.
-The Rays released him in November, but re-signed him to a two-year minor league deal on December 15, 2022.
+On November 10, 2022, McKay was removed from the 40-man roster and sent outright to Triple–A Durham.
+The Rays released him on November 14, but re-signed him to a two-year minor league deal on December 15, 2022.

+McKay returned to the mound in the minor leagues at the start of the 2024 season but, by May 14, he was sidelined again by injuries in his pitching arm.
+According to Marc Topkin of the Tampa Bay Times, he had "a flexor/pronator strain with an accompanying UCL sprain (tear)."
+On November 6, he elected free agency.